U.S. Route 25 in Georgia: Evans County

-The concurrency passes to the east of Union Cemetery and then to the west of Evans Heights Golf Club.
+The concurrency passes Union Cemetery and Evans Heights Golf Club.
 Approximately 2000 ft later, it crosses over Bull Creek.
 After a westward jog past Richards Pond, the highways curve to a due north routing and enter Claxton.
 In downtown, they intersect US 280/SR 30 (Main Street).
 Just before leaving town, the highways curve to the northeast.
-Just northeast of the city limits, US 25/US 301/SR 73 pass southeast of the Claxton Sewage Treatment Pond and the Claxton Sewage Treatment Pond Dam.
+Just northeast of the city limits, US 25/US 301/SR 73 pass the Claxton Sewage Treatment Pond and Sewage Treatment Pond Dam.
 About 2000 ft later, they cross over the Canoochee River on the Claxton Bridge.
-They provide access to the Claxton–Evans County Airport and then curve to the north-northwest.
-After curving back to the north-northeast, the highways curve to a due north routing and intersect the northern terminus of SR 169.
+They provide access to Claxton–Evans County Airport and then curve to the north.
+After curving back to the northeast, the highways curve north and intersect SR 169.
 About 1 mi later, they cross into Bulloch County.

 Bulloch County

 Almost immediately, the three highways curve to the north-northwest, passing Ephesus Cemetery, and curve back to the north-northeast and pass by Nevils Pond and Nevils Pond Dam.
 They again curve to the north-northwest and have an interchange with I-16 (Jim Gillis Historic Savannah Parkway).
 US 25/US 301/SR 73 curve to a nearly due north routing briefly before curving to the northeast and intersect SR 46, southeast of Register, just before crossing over Lotts Creek.
 The highways pass Riggs Lake and Riggs Lake Dam.
 Later on, they travel through Jimps, just before passing a campus of Ogeechee Technical College.
-They intersect the southern terminus of US 25 Byp./SR 67 Byp. and US 301 Byp./SR 73 Byp.
+They intersect the southern terminus of US 25 Bypass (US 25 Byp.)/SR 67 Byp. and US 301 Byp./SR 73 Byp.
 (Veterans Memorial Parkway) and enter Statesboro.
 They pass just to the west of Georgia Southern University and skirt along the eastern edge of W. Jones Lane Memorial Park.
 They curve to the north-northeast and cross over Little Lotts Creek before intersecting SR 67 (Fair Road).
 In downtown, they curve to the north-northwest and intersect US 80/SR 26 (Northside Drive East).
 At this intersection, US 301/SR 73 continue to the north-northwest, while US 25/SR 67 travel to the west-southwest, concurrent with US 80/SR 26.
 The four highway curve to the north-northwest before assuming a more northwesterly routing.
 After leaving the city limits, they intersect the northern terminus of US 25 Byp./SR 67 Byp.
 They provide access to William James Middle School.
 In Hopeulikit, the four highways curve to the north-northwest; then, US 80/SR 26 split off to the southwest.
 About 5 mi later, US 25/SR 67 enter Jenkins County.